 Volunteer and Parent Help Induction

-The school encourages participation as volunteers in a range of activities to support school and classroom activities, by providing an induction course, access to current Working with Children Checks and relevant information concerning Child Safety Standards.
-The school will recruit and support other volunteer initiatives, which involve families and community groups in school life.
-For example, excursion helpers, catering, fundraising, family fun nights, Parish groups, gardening and basic maintenance.
+The school encourages participation as volunteers in a range of activities to support school and classroom activities.
+By providing an induction course, access to current Working with Children Checks and relevant information concerning Child Safety Standards will be given.